fiskaltrust/interface-doc/doc/general/operation-modes/operation-modes.md

 ### Private cloud (operated by fiskaltrust) installed components

 No installation or configuration is required for the client and any platform can use this service.
-This service is currently available in Austria and France.
+For more details, please refer to the [Product and service part](https://docs.fiskaltrust.cloud/docs/posdealers/buy-resell/products/middleware#country-specific-variants)